 Symptoms of Acute Blood Loss

-Acute blood loss presents with a number of signs and symptoms include a myriad of qualities.
-Initially, anemia isn’t present as blood plasma is lost with RBCs.
-However as plasma and blood volume falls, anemia results.
-Primary symptoms of anemia with acute blood loss include dyspnea at rest or exertion, fatigue, bounding pulses, palpitations, lethargy, confusion.
-Volume depletion due to bleeding can result in cramping, vertigo, syncope, hypotension.
-The most feared complication of acute blood loss is volume depletion due to bleeding, which can result in cramping, vertigo, syncope, and hypotension.
+Acute blood loss presents with a number of signs and symptoms.
+Initially, anemia is not present, as blood plasma is lost with red blood cells.
+However, as plasma and blood volume fall, anemia results.
+Primary symptoms include dyspnea at rest or exertion, fatigue, bounding pulses, palpitations, lethargy, and confusion.
+Volume depletion due to bleeding can result in cramping, vertigo, syncope, and hypotension.
+The most serious complication of acute blood loss is volume depletion due to bleeding, which can result in cramping, vertigo, syncope, and hypotension.
 This leads to hypovolemic shock.
 Inadequate blood and volume load result in unperfused organs and decreased cardiac output, causing hypotension and end-organ failure.
 Angina and even cardiac arrest may occur.

 Diagnosis of Acute Blood Loss